A Cavity-Enhanced Spectroscopist's Lens on Molecular Polaritons: Classical Wave Interference in a Fabry-P e rot Optical Cavity

 \subsection{Cavity-enhanced spectroscopy}

 The attenuation, broadening, and shifting of cavity modes by intracavity molecules are the bread and butter of cavity-enhanced spectroscopy.

-In Section \ref{subsec:intra}, we considered how absorption of light by intracavity molecules attenuates the resonant transmission of light through a cavity.
-This forms the basis for the typical implementation of cavity-enhanced absorption spectroscopy (CEAS).\cite{gagliardi14} In CEAS, a continuous-wave laser is resonantly coupled into a single longitudinal cavity mode.
-The cavity length and laser frequency are then scanned together to sample the cavity-enhanced molecular absorption spectrum.
-Multiplexed CEAS can also be implemented by coupling a broadband light source into a spectrum of longitudinal cavity modes.\cite{thorpe08, adler10, cossel2016, weichman2019}
+The typical implementation of cavity-enhanced absorption spectroscopy (CEAS)\cite{gagliardi14} relies on how intracavity molecules attenuate the resonant transmission of light through a cavity, as seen in Section \ref{subsec:intra}.
+In CEAS, cw laser light is resonantly coupled into a single longitudinal cavity mode.
+The laser frequency is then stepped -- together with the cavity length -- to sample the molecular absorption spectrum.
+Multiplexed CEAS can also be implemented by coupling a broadband light source into the spectrum of longitudinal cavity modes.\cite{thorpe08, adler10, cossel2016, weichman2019, gagliardi14}

-Cavity-ringdown spectroscopy (CRDS) operates in the time domain rather than the frequency domain.\cite{berden2000} In CRDS, a short pulse of light is resonantly injected into a cavity.
-The exponential decay of light leaking out of the cavity is detected and fit to recover the cavity photon lifetime $\tau$.
-Intracavity absorption leads to fatter cavity modes (Eq.~\ref{eq:deltanu}) and by extension a shorter cavity lifetime (Eq.~\ref{eq:tau}).
-An experimental measure of $\tau$ can therefore be used to recover $\alpha(\tilde\nu)$.
+Cavity-ringdown spectroscopy (CRDS) is an alternative technique that operates in the time domain.\cite{berden2000} In CRDS, a cavity is transiently excited with a short optical pulse or cw light is resonantly coupled into the cavity and rapidly switched off.
+In either case, the subsequent exponential decay of light leaking out of the cavity is detected and fit to recover the cavity photon lifetime $\tau$.
+As we found in Section \ref{sec:cavityprimer:empty}, intracavity absorption leads to fatter cavity modes (Eq.~\ref{eq:deltanu}) and by extension a shorter cavity lifetime (Eq.~\ref{eq:tau}).
+The experimental measure of $\tau$ with CRDS can therefore be used to recover $\alpha(\tilde\nu)$.
+The laser frequency and cavity length are stepped together to sample $\tau$ and thereby $\alpha(\tilde\nu)$ as a function of frequency.
 CRDS is extremely sensitive, as tiny changes in cavity lifetime can be measured with high accuracy, resulting in excellent detection limits for intracavity absorption.